-Illinois man charged with Chinese scholar kidnapping to plead not guilty
+Illinois man charged with Chinese scholar kidnapping pleads not guilty

 He was placed under surveillance by federal agents who heard him talking about how he kidnapped Zhang, according to court documents.
 A search of his cellphone found he had visited a website that included threads on "abduction fantasy" and "planning a kidnapping," court records showed.

-The university's police department has said its search for Zhang is a top priority, and last week authorities increased the reward for details on Zhang's whereabouts to as much as $50,000.
+The university's police department has said its search for Zhang is a top priority, and last week authorities increased the reward for details on her whereabouts to as much as $50,000.

+Zhidong Wang, an attorney for Zhang's family, said they believe Christensen is guilty and do not fully understand the U.S. judicial process.

+"They feel like, 'How dare he plead not guilty,'" Wang said.
+"I told them the process and that they have to be patient."

-Editing by Daniel Wallis and Matthew Lewis
+Additional reporting and writing by Julia Jacobs in Chicago; Editing by Daniel Wallis and Jonathan Oatis